compwron/compwron.github.io/_posts/2017-12-28-salary-history.md

 I have always been pretty open about my salary face-to-face.
 I do believe that open salary data is an effective way to combat salary discrimination.
 Recently I learned that some people I know are getting salaries that seem to me disproportionate to where others at their same company and in their same role are at.

 One hesitation that I have about publishing this is some significant personal embarrassment.
 I have never done well at salary negotiations and I know it.
-I deeply resent the practice of paying some people more because of negotiation skills (when negotiation skills are not part of the skills of the job.)
+I deeply resent the practice of paying some people more because of salary negotiation skills.

-Another embarrassment and hesitation I have in posting this is that I make a ridiculous amount of money.
-I do donate a good bit of it, and I've used a lot of it for stuff for my family.
+Another hesitation and embarrassment I have in posting this is that I make a ridiculous amount of money by the standards of everyone except software developers in SF/NY- by which standard I am either underpaid or low-value, depending on what kind of pessimism I'm using).
+I do donate a good bit of my salary with an eye to the advice from [GiveWell](https://www.givewell.org/), and I've also used a lot of it for stuff for my family.
 My rent (not counting utilities) has been about 1300/month since I've been in SF, which is a good price for the area.
 (Living in one room of a multi-room house brings the cost down quite a lot.)

 * 2010 Chicago - ThoughtWorks 55,000 plus healthcare and 401k matching (and expensing travel, train pass, and mobile phone) (How sure am I?
 Original document)
 * Some missing history here with TW- I lost some docs, and although I could figure it out from tax records, the fact that I expensed a lot of travel for work makes the math more difficult.)